richardtreier/avorion-econ-v2/README.md

 ## Support

-This tool was developed for Avorion 1.3.8.
-As many sandbox and automation features were gutted in the Avorion 2.0 update, this tool remains on 1.3.8.
+The current version is using Avorion 1.3.8 game files.
+Many sandbox and automation features were removed in the Avorion 2.0 update, thus this tool will remain on 1.3.8 for the near future.

 ## Deployment